mattmcdermott/caseload-scheduling/README.md

 ```
 The -e flag denotes an editable install for development.

+The code will be importable using the package name `csched`.

 ## Usage

 A script has been provided to demonstrate the usage of the package, located at